Read media coverage and download images, portraits, and logos

 November 6, 2022

-You've heard of Pej Gruppen, right?
-Leading trend researcher Louise Byg Kongsholm from Pej Gruppen delivered an article today about what happens when we are hit by one crisis after another.
+You've heard of the Pej Group, right?
+Leading trend researcher Louise Byg Kongsholm from the Pej Group published an article today about what happens when we are hit by one crisis after another.

 November 5, 2022

-We get a respect for the individual piece of furniture, rather than sending a large-scale production out into the world
+We gain respect for each individual piece of furniture, rather than sending a large production out into the world.

-Rose Hermansen and Caroline Sillesen have chosen to bypass large furniture houses and mass production of their designs.
-Instead, they custom produce everything from unique chairs to summer houses, and although it's a slower route into the design market, it has helped the designer and architect find their DNA.
+Rose Hermansen and Caroline Sillesen have chosen to bypass large furniture stores and mass production of their designs.
+Instead, they custom-produce everything from unique chairs to summer houses, and although it is a more time-consuming route into the design market, it has helped the designer and architect find their DNA.

 October 1, 2022

-Do you also like to hear about the topics that matter, told by the people who matter?
+Do you also like to hear about current issues from the people who are involved in them?

 September 25, 2022